 by Robert McRuer

-About Robert McRuer
+about Robert McRuer

 Robert McRuer is Professor of English and Chair of the Department of English at the George Washington University.
 He is the author of Crip Theory: Cultural Signs of Queerness and Disability (NYU Press, 2006); The Queer Renaissance: Contemporary American Literature and the Reinvention of Lesbian and Gay Identities (NYU Press, 1997).
 With Anna Mollow, he coedited Sex and Disability (2012).
 He is completing a manuscript tentatively titled Cripping Austerity.